 South African rand's recovery fizzles out on U.S.-China tensions

-A recovery in the South African rand fizzled out early on Tuesday, as the global market mood deteriorated over an upcoming visit to Taiwan by U.S. House of Representatives Speaker Nancy Pelosi.
+A recovery in the South African rand fizzled out on Tuesday, as the global market mood deteriorated over U.S. House of Representatives Speaker Nancy Pelosi's visit to Taiwan.

-JOHANNESBURG, Aug 2 (Reuters) - A recovery in the South African rand fizzled out early on Tuesday, as the global market mood deteriorated over an upcoming visit to Taiwan by U.S. House of Representatives Speaker Nancy Pelosi.
+JOHANNESBURG, Aug 2 (Reuters) - A recovery in the South African rand fizzled out on Tuesday, as the global market mood deteriorated over U.S. House of Representatives Speaker Nancy Pelosi's visit to Taiwan.

-China claims self-ruled Taiwan as its own and has warned of serious repercussions if Pelosi visits.
+Pelosi arrived on the island late on Tuesday, drawing an immediate backlash from China, which claims self-ruled Taiwan as its own.

 On Monday, it capitalised on dollar weakness linked to bets the Federal Reserve will slow the pace of its interest rates hikes.